-b) Applicant Details
+B) Applicant Details

 i.
-Applicant Curriculum Vitae
+Curriculum Vitae

-In this section you are required to upload your CV, completed using the CV template provided, which is available to download from this section of the online system, or on the call website.
+Please upload your CV - completed using the template provided (the template is downloadable in this section on the online system or on the website).
+More information on each section is given in the template.